Eight ways you can improve your franchise

 4. Create individual franchisee landing pages

 Secondly, customers tend to buy from people rather than brands.
-If each franchisee has their own landing pages which they can update to keep their local community informed, then customers are more likely to feel an infinity with your brand.
+If each franchisee has their own landing page that they can update to keep their local community informed, customers are more likely to feel more of an infinity with the brand.

-5. Encourage franchisees to be creative.
+5. Encourage franchisees to be creative

-6. Benchmark franchiseesí performance
+6. Benchmark franchisees’ performance

-7. Make ongoing training available online.
+7. Make ongoing training available online

-Part of the reason why entrepreneurs choose the franchising route over starting up an independent business is the level of training and support that's on offer.
-It's important that the initial training is provided face to face, as this will help new recruits feel connected to their new venture.
+Part of the reason why entrepreneurs choose the franchising route over starting an independent business is the level of training and support on offer.
+It's important to provide initial training face to face, as this will help new recruits feel connected to their new venture.

 8. Arrange networking events

-The Editorial Team, Point Franchise ©
+Alice Tuffery, Point Franchise ©

 With more and more people in the UK choosing to start their own branch of an established [...]Article published on 18/10/2019 18:06